1950 Pittsburgh Panthers football team: at Duke

-Len Casanova's Panthers opened their season against Wallace Wade's Duke Blue Devils in Durham, NC.
+Len Casanova's Panthers opened their season against Wallace Wade's Duke Blue Devils in Durham, North Carolina.
 Duke led the all-time series 4–3 and was a 12-point favorite to win this game.
 The Blue Devils were 1–0, having beaten South Carolina in their opening game.
 Duke end, Blaine Earon, was named AP Defense first team All-American and back Billy Cox received first team honors from Colliers.

 Pitt tackle, Flint Greene, was the first African-American to play in a game against the Blue Devils at Duke.

 After a scoreless first half, the Panthers managed to score two touchdowns in the second half, but they gave up four and lost to the Blue Devils 28–14.
 Pitt halfback, Bill Sichko, returned the second half kick-off 85 yards to put the Panthers on the scoreboard first.
 Nick Bolkovac added the extra point and Pitt led 7–0.
 Duke countered with two third quarter touchdowns.
 A Billy Cox 22-yard touchdown pass to Tom Powers was followed by a Glenn Wild 8-yard touchdown pass to Powers.
 Mike Souchak (brother of former Panther Frank Souchak) converted both placements.
 Early in the fourth quarter, the Panthers tied the game on a 7-yard run by Armand DiFonso and Bolkovac kick.
 The Devils again countered with two scores.
 A 59-yard drive ended with a 1-yard touchdown plunge by Jack Mounie.
 Then Bob Bicket intercepted a Bob Bestwick pass and raced 60 yards for the final score.
 Souchak added the extra points.

 The Pitt starting lineup for the game against Duke was Ted Geremsky (left end), Nick Bolkovac (left tackle), Rudy Andabaker (left guard), George Radosevich (center), Mike Boldin (right guard), Charles Yost (right tackle), Nick DeRosa (right end), Bob Bestwick (quarterback), Bill Sichko (left halfback), Bill Reynolds (right halfback) and John Huzvar (fullback).
 Substitutes appearing in the game for Pitt were Chris Warriner, George Glagola, Flint Greene, Bob Brennen, Charles Thomas, Gabe Gembarosky, Robert Mihm, John Dazio, Don Karanovich, Merle DeLuca, Bill Gasparovic, Joseph Bozek, John Masarick, Fred Botti, Armand DiFonso, Anthony Simile, James Campbell and Joe Schmidt.